-(“Peace and Justice Files” columnist Skip Mendler fled the U.S. on January 19, and is now working with a refugee assistance group near Belgrade, Serbia.)
+[“Peace and Justice Files” columnist Skip Mendler fled the United States on January 19, and has spent the last couple of months volunteering with a small refugee assistance group in Serbia.]

 We all have a story to tell.
 Some, like my brother, a playwright, knew how to tell it so we would listen.

 On September 18, a three-judge federal appeals panel threw out the corruption conviction of former New York State Majority Leader Dean Skelos and his son Adam.
 Father and son had been convicted of fraud and bribery, and Dean of using his office to pressure his company to give his son a mostly no-show job.

 We are not each other’s enemies

 Republicans are not your enemy; Democrats are not your enemy.
 They are people each with his or her own story and difficulties.

 Thank you Lake Huntington Fire Department

 Every day I come face to face with a disease that debilitates the lives of those caught in its throes—addiction.
 Equally painful are the daily collateral affects felt by family, friends, neighbors and total communities.